Updated: May 22

-What is outdoor boudoir?
+What is outdoor boudoir photography?
 Well, let me start by saying there's a bit of an issue here.
 Let me explain...

-So what gives?
+So what's the problem?
 It all seams so "natural."
 It's seems pretty legit.
 These posts always contain lots of text about "warm summer breezes", and the purity of "golden fields," which are the perfect location to host your outdoor boudoir session.
 It's all very appealing!
 Except for one small detail... technically, there's no such thing as outdoor boudoir.

 "But wait, Mike.
 Just like you said, I saw it online.
 It does exist.
 The photographer even showed a woman in a lace bodysuit laying half submerged in a pond.
 She was a natural beauty."

-"Yeah, there was even other photo of a woman in a bra and undies laying in the grass!
+"Yeah, there was even another photo of a woman in a bra and undies laying in the grass!
 She was in grass, I say!!
-That's outdoor boudoir!"
+That's outdoor boudoir shoot!"

 Well, no. It's not outdoor boudoir-- At this point I can't help but think about the phrase from Seinfeld, "Not that's there's anything wrong with that!"
 Allow me to explain.